 First things first, it is always important to stack the heaviest objects on the bottom.
 While packing away the objects being stored, make labels that state the contents of the boxes and if those contents are heavy and sturdy or light and delicate.
 You may choose to include a priority area that holds contents that you may need easy access to.

 Box up as much as possible, making sure that there are no empty spaces in the boxes.
 If there are openings or air pockets within boxes, they can dent or fold under the pressure of another box.
 Packing materials like paper or packing peanuts can easily mold around the contents of the package and fill any holes.
+Being able to stack boxes without worrying about one crumbling makes the process much more fluid.

 Specialized storage containers exist for more delicate items.
 Clothes and valuables such as expensive dishes should be placed in boxes specifically designed for that possession.
 This is to help prevent mildew or other hazards from damaging your belongings.
 Avoiding plastic and verifying that there is no excess water within the storage unit will prevent humidity and mold from forming and ruining possessions.